Don't miss the opportunity to hear the story of how the state's mountains and

 on a guided geologic walk.
 In one or two hours, the visiting geologist

-points out how the history of the ancient rocks can be deciphered from the
+discusses how the geologic history can be deciphered from the

 clues the rocks themselves reveal.
 Although rocks in the parks cannot be